ssilverman/QNEthernet/README.md

 These can either be configured as project build macros or by changing them in the _qnethernet_opts.h_ file.

+To enable a feature, set the associated macro to `1` or just define it.
+To disable a feature, either set the same macro to `0` or leave it undefined.

 See
 [Changing lwIP configuration macros in `lwipopts.h`](#changing-lwip-configuration-macros-in-lwipoptsh)